jagodara-ruchit/gu_dic_gu_vocab/README.md

 4. Execute the `mapping.py` script.
 This will produce a text file that contains Gujarati words mapped to their respective phonemes.
 Be aware that this file may include some characters not found in `non_silence_phones.txt`.
 To resolve this, use the `check.py` script to identify words with these uncommon characters.

 5. Add these unique characters along with their corresponding replacements in a text file named `non_available.txt`.
 For example, if you want to replace "@:" with "@," add a line in the format "@: @" in `non_available.txt`.
+(Note there is a space between @: and @ in the format)

 6. Finally, run the `change_phones.py` script.
 This script will replace the specified phonemes with their corresponding words, as specified in `non_available.txt`.
 The result is a text file named `new.dic`, which serves as your final file containing mapped words with their phonemes.